What Is Volume Shadow Copy and How to Use It Correctly [Full Guide] - Qiling

 Step 5.
 You can also review your backup settings and confirm the same.
 Then tap on the option of "Save settings and run backup."

-Sometimes you may note that VSS responds slowly.
-It only assists with baking up files in the NTFS partition.
-It also lacks certain advanced features, including backing up on multiple Windows PCs.
+VSS may respond slowly at times, and it only assists with backing up files on the NTFS partition.
+Additionally, it lacks advanced features such as backing up files on multiple Windows PCs.

 A Better Way of Backup: Qiling Disk Master